 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 10 years and 4 months of technical progress since the M8 launch.

-Arguments in favor of the Leica M8:
+Advantages of the Leica M8:

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - More flexible: Takes interchangeable lenses and can thus be used with different optics.